LeenJooken/RFMCollaborationMiner/README.md

 ## Supported output formats

-The program constructs a collaboration graph, which can be written to CSV files: 1 file for the edges, 1 file for the nodes.
+The program constructs a collaboration network, which can be written to CSV files: 1 file for the collaboration relationships (edges), 1 file for the resources (nodes).

 The node file has columns for: node ID, node label, summarized weight, recency value, frequency value, monetary value